anezami/flask-azure-openai-app/README.md

 Single-page Flask app for grammar correction and translation powered by Azure OpenAI (GPT-4o).
 The app trusts Azure App Service built-in authentication (e.g., Google, Microsoft Entra ID) and authenticates to Azure OpenAI using System Assigned Managed Identity via `DefaultAzureCredential`.

-Note: The folder `flask-azure-openai-app` is deprecated and kept temporarily; use the app at the repository root.
+Note: The legacy `flask-azure-openai-app` subfolder has been removed.
+The app at the repository root is the single source of truth.

 ## Features
 - Single-page UI with: